-You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences," and in particular the subsection thereof entitled "Tax Consequences to U.S. Holders - Notes Treated as Variable Rate Debt Instruments," in the accompanying product supplement no. 1-II.
-The following discussion, when read in combination with that section, constitutes the full opinion of our special tax counsel, Davis Polk & Wardwell LLP, regarding the material U.S. federal income tax consequences of owning and disposing of notes.
+You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences," and in particular the subsection thereof entitled "Tax Consequences to U.S. Holders - Notes Treated as Debt Instruments But Not Contingent Payment Debt Instruments - Notes Treated as Variable Rate Debt Instruments," in the accompanying product supplement no. 1-II.
+You and we agree to treat the notes as "variable rate debt instruments" for U.S. federal income tax purposes.
+Based on market conditions as of the issue date of the notes, we will determine whether the notes are treated for U.S. federal income tax purposes (1) as providing for a single qualified floating rate ("QFR") or (2) as providing for a single fixed rate followed by a QFR.